pastebin3/arr_stack/README.md

 clone https://github.com/pastebin3/arr_stack

 ### Installation process:
-Make sure you are in the same folder as arr_stack.yaml and .env file, then 'up' to deploy, 'stop' and 'rm' to stop and remove the stack
+Make sure you are in the same folder as arr_stack.yaml and .env file **'up' to deploy, 'stop' and 'rm' to stop and remove the stack**

 ```bash
 sudo docker-compose -f arr_stack.yaml up -d